allesanser/Kaggle_Sirius-SPbSU-2022/README.md

 # Kaggle_Sirius-SPbSU-2022
-Kaggle qualifier with CNN for SVHN dataset
+\href{https://www.kaggle.com/c/sirius-spbsu-2022-entry-competition}{Kaggle qualifier} with CNN for SVHN dataset

 The task was to classify house numbers.
 In the process of solving it, the following was done: